Living in the middle of nowhere is pretty damn cool

 How’s this “no work” thing going?

-Freaking amazing.
-I feel like I’m the early retirement fanboy who can’t possibly fathom anything but sheer ecstasy with retiring early.
+I feel like I’m the early retirement fanboy who feels nothing but sheer ecstasy with retiring early.
 Maybe I am wearing rose-colored goggles, but even if I am, who the hell cares?
 We’re happy little clams doing what we do.

 That’s us keeping things simple once again.
 Neither one of us has any interest in maintaining a complex financial life.

-Our lunches have become our largest meals of the day because we now have more time to cook during the day.
-Smaller dinners help to reduce the food prep at night and also helps minimize our caloric intake right before bed.
+Our lunches have become our largest meals of the day because we now have more time to cook during the afternoon.
+Smaller dinners reduce food prep at night and also help to minimize our caloric intake before bed.

-It’s windy as hell today, so I am catching up on some work.
-Like writing this blog post, video editing and a few Rockstar Finance enhancements.
-It’s nice to be able to flip on my office productivity switch whenever I damn well feel like it.
+It’s windy as hell today, so I am doing some writing.
+After this, I’m going to edit a video for a side project I’m working on.
+It’s nice to be able to flip on my productivity switch whenever I damn well feel like it.

 Unbelievable.
-And, can I get an amen?
+Can I get an amen?